Cubicl3s/Cubicl3s/profile/README.md

 ## 📢 **Get Involved**

-🚀 **Interested in joining or partnering?** We’re open to collaborations, mentorship, and sponsorships!
+🚀 **Interested in joining or partnering?** We’re open to collaborations and mentorship!
 📩 **Contact:** contact@cubicl3s.live

 🔗 **Stay Connected:**